ruivieira/evalhub-sdk/README.md

     FA --> API
 ```

+### Package Organization

+The SDK is organized into distinct, focused packages:

+**🏗️ Core (`evalhub.models`)** - Shared data models and utilities
+- Request/response models for API communication
+- Common data structures used by both clients and adapters

+**🔧 Adapter SDK (`evalhub.adapter`)** - Components for building framework adapters
+- Framework adapter base class and configuration
+- Server components for hosting your adapter
+- API routing and endpoint implementations
+- CLI tools for running and managing adapters

+**📡 Client SDK (`evalhub.adapter.client`)** - Components for communicating with adapters
+- HTTP client for connecting to framework adapters
+- Discovery service for finding and managing multiple adapters
+- Async communication patterns

 ### Key Components

 1. **Standard API**: Common REST endpoints that all adapters must implement
-2. **Framework Adapter Base Class**: Abstract base class with the adapter contract
+2. **Framework Adapter Base Class**: Abstract base class with the adapter contract (`evalhub.adapter.models`)
-3. **Server Components**: FastAPI-based server for exposing the standard API
+3. **Server Components**: FastAPI-based server for exposing the standard API (`evalhub.adapter.server`)
-4. **Client Components**: HTTP client for EvalHub to communicate with adapters
+4. **Client Components**: HTTP client for EvalHub to communicate with adapters (`evalhub.adapter.client`)
-5. **Data Models**: Pydantic models for requests, responses, and metadata
+5. **Data Models**: Pydantic models for requests, responses, and metadata (`evalhub.models`)

 ## Quick Start